【SaaS Inbound Marketing Website Case Study – Acquiring Customers】

 ...while product managers would like to schedule meetings, analyze sales data or sending automated emails.

-This structure not only allow the visitor to have a personalized browsing experience, with content closer to their particular needs, it also helps Zapier to segment their visitors better without the obvious way of requiring the customer to fill out a form.
+This structure not only allow the visitor to have a personalized browsing experience, with content closer to their particular needs, it also helps Zapier to understand and segment their visitors better without the obvious way of requiring the customer to fill out a form.
+This would give a better perspective of who are the visitors and main pain points of these visitors, and create matching inbound marketing content for them.

 Another route is to start with asking them how are they currently operating.
 They are likely to have a method that is working fine for now, but you want to give them a new way to simplify their job.
 Asking for how they are working and try explaining base on their current practice shows them a better option, and they can resonate well with your information.